scala/docs.scala-lang/_sips/sips/2017-09-20-opaque-types.md

 can compile them out-of-the-box.
 Thus, we do not expect opaque types to have problems for different backends, since erasure will always see the dealiased types.

-## Further Optimizations?

-We could imagine opaque types being generalized to tuples.
-In that case, an opaque type could wrap *N* values (0-22), and be represented either by 0-22 positional parameters (in the extension methods) or by a single tuple of the appropriate arity (when a reified value was needed, e.g. for use in a collection).

-Opaque types as written here can already wrap tuples in a transparent way, so the required addition would be allowing multiple parameters to be provided positionally rather than in a tuple (i.e. adding two kinds of extension method for every method in the base class).

-Work in this direction should only start once single-parameter opaque types are implemented (at least experimentally), since one of the places multi-value opaque types may struggle is in performance.

 ## Conclusion

 We believe that opaque types fit in the language nicely.
 The combination of type aliases and value